BertGoens/EasyChampionSelection/README.md

 Youtube tutorial:

 #Guide
+Install EasyChampionSelection and open it.
+(It requires .Net 4.5)

 ##Riot API key
+@Main:Button "Settings"
 Go to the settings to get your api key
 Once you've obtained it, copy and paste it in the field.

 ##Configure league client
 Start up league of legends, and create a custom game.
-(A box should now appear saying "your lolclient.exe has just been updated") Now we want to configure our client overlay (Button: Config Client Overlay)
+(A box should now appear saying "your lolclient.exe has just been updated") Now we want to configure our client overlay
+@Settings:Button "Configure Client Overlay"

 Create a custom game and press Get Current Client Image
+@Configure Client Overlay: Button "Get Current Client Image"
 ![Button: Get Current Client Image](http://i.imgur.com/1axnVZV.jpg) Your client should be drawn onto my window.
-If that doesn't happen try to poke the client with a stick or move it a little.
+If that doesn't happen try move the client up a little and retry.
-After we have our image quickly quit your game in the client.
+IMPORTANT: After we have our image quickly quit your game in the client.

 Now we must set up 3 'checkpoints' so ECS knows when you are in champion select.
-These are: the Champion Searchbar filter, the Team Chatbar, the ECS client overlay (where should ECS appear) My preference is to set ECS next to the skins tab as it looks really smooth.
+These are: the Champion Searchbar filter, the Team Chatbar, the ECS client overlay (where should ECS appear) For the bars: please insert the red square onto the white part only.
+My ECS Client Overlay preference is next to the skins tab as it looks really smooth.
 ![Configuring Client Overlay](http://imgur.com/Ft2BziH.jpg)

 To set a checkbpoint just select one of the radiobuttons and drag the newly spawned red square to it's position.